 Refrigeration:

-LEED-NC Credit EA 4 requires that new HVAC&R systems be HCFC free.
-Because R-22 is an HCFC and is the only refrigerant offered by manufacturers listed, the credit cannot be attained.

-Refrigerant: R-22.
+Refrigerant: R-134a or R-410a.
 Classified as Safety Group A1 according to ASHRAE 34.

 Refrigerant Compatibility: Parts exposed to refrigerants shall be fully compatible with refrigerants, and pressure components shall be rated for refrigerant pressures.

 Refrigerant Circuit: Each circuit shall include a thermal-expansion valve, refrigerant charging connections, a hot-gas muffler, compressor suction and discharge shutoff valves, a liquid-line shutoff valve, a replaceable-core filter-dryer, a sight glass with moisture indicator, a liquid-line solenoid valve, and an insulated suction line.